-- Amanda Biddle is the practice manager of Integrative Medicine and Health, and supervises all creative arts therapists. - Katrina Koszczuk is the internship director and supervises at Chandler Hospital in neurology and the general medical settings. - Grace Lauzon is the MT-BC for GSH and supervises in long term complex care and adult behavioral health settings. - Courtney Catron supervises at ESH in adult inpatient psych. - Jennifer Jarred Peyton is the MT-BC for MCC and supervises in oncology and general medical settings. - Paula White is an MT-BC for Chandler Hospital supervises in the end of life and general medical settings. - Jamie Cobb is the MT-BC in NICU, NACU, NEO for the Kentucky Children's Hospital and provides supervision in those areas. - Matt Proffitt is the MT-BC for pediatrics and the adolescent behavioral health unit at Kentucky Children's Hospital.
-He provides supervision in those areas. - Melissa Deaton is the PRN MT-BC at Chandler and does not provide supervision. - Elliott Buckner is the PRN MT-BC at Good Samaritan Hospital and does not provide supervision. - Integrative Medicine & Health music therapy is part of this department, which also encompasses art therapy, acupuncture, massage therapy, narrative medicine, yoga, and animal-assisted therapy.
-If interested, interns may observe any of these professionals and will interact with them occasionally at departmental events.

-• Inter-professional collaboration - interns will have opportunities to co-treat or interact with other healthcare professionals such as PT/OT, SLP, RT, child life, pastoral care, social work, case management, dietary, as well as procedural support with medical staff (physicians, nurses, and techs).
+- Amanda Biddle is the practice manager of Integrative Medicine and Health, and supervises all creative arts therapists and IMH employees. - Katrina Koszczuk is the internship director and an MT-BC at CH in the neurology and the general medical settings. - Jennifer Jarred Peyton is an MT-BC at CH in oncology and general medical settings. - Jamie Cobb is an MT-BC at KCH in NICU, NACU, and NEO settings. - Matt Proffitt is an MT-BC at KCH in general pediatrics and the adolescent behavioral health settings. - Paula White is an MT-BC at CH in end of life and general medical settings. - Grace Lauzon is an MT-BC at GSH in long term complex care and adult behavioral health settings. - Courtney Catron is an MT-BC at ESH in the adult inpatient psych setting. - Melissa Deaton is a PRN MT-BC at CH and does not provide supervision. - Elliott Buckner is a PRN MT-BC at GSH and does not provide supervision. - Inter-professional collaboration as opportunities occur, interns will co-treat or interact with other healthcare professionals such as PT/OT, SLP, RT, child life, pastoral care, social work, case management, dietary, as well as procedural support with medical staff (physicians, nurses, and techs).
 Interns will also frequently interact with mental health associates (MHA) in the psychiatric hospital as well as the others mentioned above.